-Do you wish to modify the contents on the locked SD card?
-If so, you need to unlock the card to obtain complete read & write access to it sans any restrictions.
-Many users grapple with unlocking an SD card without a switch on a PC as they don't know how to do it!
-But you must not worry, as this article will show you 6 amazing methods to unlock an SD card without a switch on the PC.
+If you need to modify the contents on a locked SD card, you'll need to unlock it to gain complete read and write access.
+Many users struggle with unlocking an SD card without a switch on a PC, but there are alternative methods available.
+This article will guide you through six ways to unlock an SD card without a switch on your PC.

 Step 2.
 Type diskpart here, and hit the Enter button.